gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 way you can contribute to the project!

-However, if you want to make more changes to the website, that is, change layouts, add sections/pages, follow the steps below.
+However, if you want to make more changes to the website, that is, change layout components or templates, add sections/pages, follow the steps below.
 You can then spin up your own instance of the Gatsby website and make/preview your changes before raising a pull request.

 - Clone the repo and navigate to `/www`